Danish nationality law: Dual citizenship

 In October 2011, the newly elected centre-left coalition government indicated its intention to permit dual citizenship.

 On 18 December 2014, Parliament passed a bill to allow Danish citizens to become foreign nationals without losing their Danish citizenship, and to allow foreign nationals to acquire Danish citizenship without renouncing their prior citizenship.
 A provision in the bill also allows former Danish nationals who lost their citizenship as a result of accepting another to reobtain Danish citizenship.
-This provision expired in 2020.
-A separate provision, lasting until 2017, allows current applicants for Danish citizenship who have been approved under the condition they renounce their prior citizenship to retain their prior nationality as they become Danish citizens.
+This provision was due to expire in 2020 but has been prolonged to 1 July 2026.
+A separate provision, lasting until 2017, allowed current applicants for Danish citizenship who have been approved under the condition they renounce their prior citizenship to retain their prior nationality as they become Danish citizens.
 The law came into force on 1 September 2015.

 Anyone with Danish (or other) citizenship may be required by a country of which they are also citizens to give up their other (Danish) citizenship, although this cannot be enforced outside the jurisdiction of the country in question.
 For example Japan does not permit multiple citizenship, while Argentina has no restrictions.

-EU Citizenship
+EU citizenship

 In 1992 Danish voters rejected the Maastricht Treaty.
 In 1993 Danish voters approved the four opt-outs as stipulated in the Edinburgh agreement including the opt-out for citizenship of the European Union.